 Our travels to Paris:

 Waking up in Paris was so exciting!
-My daughter and husband were up bright and early, ready to find some authentic Parisian croissants and baguettes!
+My daughter and husband were up bright and early, ready to find authentic Parisian croissants.
 They walked a few blocks from our hotel and found Le Grenier Ã Pain.
 Our daughter was beyond excited; she LOVES croissants and has been talking endlessly about a true Parisian croissant.
-And I have to say, they were delicious, but momma’s top choice was the AMAZING baguette; I literally just sat there and ate it!
+In addition to the croissants, they also bought baguettes.
+And I have to say, the croissants were delicious, but momma’s top choice was the AMAZING baguette; I just sat there and ate it!
 It was one of the most delicious loaves of bread I have ever had!

 Palace of Versailles

 It was time to start our first full day in Paris.
-Our plans were to visit The Palace of Versailles.
+We planned to visit The Palace of Versailles.
 Using Viator, we purchased aÂ Versailles Palace Skip-the-lineÂ Classic Guided Tour.
-We took an Uber to Versailles; we just thought it might be easier with the kids.
-It took us about 35 minutes to get there and was an easy ride.
+We took an Uber to Versailles; we thought it might be easier with the kids.
+It took us about 35 minutes and was an easy ride.
 Buying the tour tickets in advance was the BEST idea!
 Our tour met about five minutes away from the Palace.
 Once we checked in, our guide provided us with headphones and our little player so we could follow along with the tour.
 Once we arrived at the Palace, we saw the MASSIVE lines outside for those that did not pre-purchase their tickets.
 Our guide went to check us in; we went in a side entrance, put our items through security, and we were on our way.

-After leaving the Palace, we Ubered to the Eiffel tower, we didn’t have tickets, but we wanted to see it.
-On the ride over, I searched for a river cruise on the Seine; missing the dinner cruise the night before was a bit disappointing, so we figured, let’s try!
-Looking last minute was not a bad idea; there were discounted tickets, and we could tour the river onÂ Vedettes De Paris.
+After leaving the Palace, we Ubered to the Eiffel Tower; we didn’t have tickets but wanted to see it in person for the first time.
+On the ride over, I searched for a river cruise on the Seine; missing the dinner cruise the night before was disappointing, so we figured, let’s try!
+Looking last minute was a good idea; there were discounted tickets, and we could tour the river onÂ Vedettes De Paris.

 We could squeeze in on the top deck at the back of the boat, and the views were worth it!
-The tour started as the sun set, providing us with both daylight and night views of the Eiffel Tower.
-The cruise sold wine and some snacks including cépes.
+The tour started as the sun set, providing daylight and night views of the Eiffel Tower.
+The cruise sold wine and some snacks, including crÃ©pes.
 We did not get any food, but we enjoyed a delicious bottle of rosÃ© wine!
 This cruise provided us with the most stunning views!
 It was a great last-minute idea for a great price.

 Once the tour ended, we headed towards and past the Louvre to escape the crowds.
 We figured this would help us to get a ride to our next destination.
 The view from the back step of the Louvre also provided terrific views!